 Visiting hours are 10 am to 6 pm, and visitors should enter the hospital through the main entrance and check in with Security.
-No visitors will be allowed for patients who are COVID-19 positive or awaiting test results.
-Exceptions may be made for end-of-life, special circumstances or patients who are children.
+No visitors will be allowed for patients in the hospital or Emergency Department who are COVID-19 positive or awaiting test results.
+Exceptions may be made for care purposes, end-of-life, special circumstances or patients who are children.

-Effective Aug.
-16, 2021, to protect our littlest patients, only ONE DESIGNATED VISITOR is allowed to visit a mother/baby unit PER STAY once they are in a postpartum room.
-This designated visitor is in addition to the support person who was with mom in Labor & Delivery.
+One designated visitor per stay for a mother/baby unit once they are in a postpartum room.
+This designated visitor is in addition to the support person who was with mom in labor and delivery.
 Readmitted newborns can have the birth parent and one additional support person.
 A designated time can be arranged with nursing to allow siblings a 30-minute visit.
+Effective 8/16/2021

 One visitor is allowed per patient in surgical units, which includes same-day surgery, general surgery and labor and delivery.
 Effective 8/12/2021